Damgam/Assetto-Corsa-Dynamic-Music-Player/README.md

 Dynamic Music Player for Assetto Corsa!
+REQUIRES CUSTOM SHADERS PATCH!

 Music Player that reacts to what's happening on the track, controlling music playlists and volume.